A GUIDE TO AFRICA

 Vetkoek / Amagwinya

-Vetkoek / Amagwinya means Fat Cake.
+Another classic traditional South African food is vetkoek / amagwinya (meaning Fat Cake).
 It is a traditional Afrikaans and Zulu dish made from flour, water, sugar and salt formed into small balls and deep fried.
 Like pap, it can be eaten both as a sweet or savoury dish.
 It is usually served hot with savoury mince but is equally delicious with butter and apricot jam.